April 16th, 2026

 How to crochet the bobble stitch — step by step

-The standard bobble stitch is made with 5 incomplete double crochets worked into the same stitch.
+This bobble stitch tutorial uses the standard 5 incomplete double crochets worked into the same stitch.
 Here’s how to work it:

 Step 1 — Start your bobble